Galser/tf-large-state-generator-a/examples/TFE_v202112-2_on_gcp_5k_and_10k_resources/timing_compare.md

 RAM : 15GB
 CPU : 4

 TFE server running in **europe-west4**
  - 2 tf-agents in one pool - running in the same zone
  - 2 tf-agents in "Asia" pool running in DC in Osaka - **asia-northeast2**

+Tests perfomed over course of 3 days Feb 16-Feb 18 2022,

 ## Results for 10K resources `plan` and `apply`

 - State size : 11Mb
+- On average network usage goes to 67Mbit on agent in recevieng for freshly started agent; around 51 - sending
+- Aproximately 80% of 4 CPUs is used
+- On 16GB RAM - there is still ~13Gb free memory
+- Workspaces have Terrafomr 1.0.11 configured

 Case A) Running code in TFE remote execution mode (e.g. execution in TFE server) :